Our FAQs have moved!

 Multi-currency research platform that provides asset sizes, fund flows, performance and holdings analysis, particularly in regards to open-end mutual funds.
 Also Includes data on closed-end funds, equity ownership, exchange traded funds, hedge funds, market indexes, money market funds, offshore funds, pension/life insurance (variable annuities), stocks and 529 plans.

 Features market quotes, earnings estimates, financial fundamentals, press releases, transaction data, corporate filings, ownership profiles and research.
-Note that analyst reports from several highly ranked investment firms are not included in our Refinitiv Workspace access (ex.
+Note that analyst reports from several highly ranked investment firms are not included in our LSEG Workspace access (ex.
 Sanford Bernstein, Goldman Sachs).
-For a multimedia learning module on Refinitiv Workspace check out our Learn with Baker Library Refinitiv Workspace Introduction.
+For a multimedia learning module on LSEG Workspace check out our Learn with Baker Library LSEG Workspace Introduction.

 SDC